ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The message properties are either contradictory to the transport properties or they can not be satisfied by the transport system.

 * DeframingFailed:
-The data that was received by the underlying protocol stack was unable to be deframed.
+The data that was received by the underlying protocol stack could not be deframed.

 * ConnectionAborted:
 The connection was aborted by the peer.

 * Timeout:
 Delivery of a message was not possible after a timeout.

 # Existing Implementations {#appendix-implementations}

 This appendix gives an overview of existing implementations, at the time of writing, of transport systems that are (to some degree) in line with this document.